Associate Professor of Accounting

-- “Direct Measures of Auditors’ Quantitative Materiality Judgments: Properties, Determinants and Consequences for Audit Characteristics and Financial Reporting Reliability,” Indiana University and Duke University, 2019 (with K. Merkley and K. Schipper) The Journal of Accounting Research, forthcoming (CII Podcast) (Columbia Law School blog) (Business Scholarship Podcast)
+- “Direct Measures of Auditors’ Quantitative Materiality Judgments: Properties, Determinants and Consequences for Audit Characteristics and Financial Reporting Reliability” Journal of Accounting Research, 57(5): 1303-1350, 2019 (with K. Merkley and K. Schipper) (CII Podcast) (Columbia Law School blog) (Business Scholarship Podcast)

 - "The Costs of Waiving Audit Adjustments,” with Kenneth Merkley and Katherine Schipper, Cornell University and Duke University, 2020.
 (Forbes Article)(CII Podcast)

 - “Why Do Auditors Fail to Report Material Weaknesses in Internal Controls?
 Evidence from the PCAOB Data,” Northwestern University and University of Texas at Dallas, 2020 (with D. Aobdia and G. Sadka)